 Eastlea have achieved great success year on year since the School Games kitemarks started.
-Last year we were the only local school to have retained the gold award for four consecutive years and in 2017-18 earned a PLATINUM award which is retained for 2018-19 and 2019-20.
+We were the first local school to retain the gold award for four consecutive years and in 2017-18 earned a PLATINUM award which we have retained each year since.